meisben/girlsIntoCoding-robotbenchmark-activity/index.md

   <button type="button" class="btn btn-info" data-toggle="collapse" data-target="#demo">Hint</button>
   <div id="demo" class="collapse" markdown="1">

-    Here is an example of how to write a function to turn on the spot (**turnClockwiseOnSpot**).
+    <p>Here is an example of how to write a function to turn on the spot (**turnClockwiseOnSpot**).
 Copy this code into your robot controller and experiment with it.
 Can you see how it works?
-Can you use the same idea to write the other functions?
+Can you use the same idea to write the other functions? </p>

     ```
     """A simple robot controller with functions"""